Top Online Clinical Psychology Doctorates: Schools, Careers & More

 Fielding Graduate University

 Located in Santa Barbara, California, the private and nonprofit Fielding Graduate University offers a PhD in Clinical Psychology for bachelor’s-degree holders.
-The curriculum entails three years of coursework (including a practicum experience with a minimum of 150 residency hours) and dissertation work followed by two to three years consisting of 600 residency hours, an internship, and a dissertation.
+The curriculum entails three years of coursework, including a practicum experience with a minimum of 150 residency hours.
+That is followed by two to three years consisting of 600 residency hours, an internship, and a dissertation.
 You’ll earn your PhD in five to six years, plus you’ll earn a master’s degree upon completion of the first two years of the model curriculum sequence.

 Fielding Graduate University is institutionally accredited by the WASC Senior College and University Commission (WSCUC), and its PhD in Clinical Psychology is programmatically accredited by the American Psychological Association (APA).